LAGENCECREE/atom-show-in-explorer-plus/README.md

 Feel free to emprove or add methods to support others OS if needed.

-lagencecree for PULS❤️R editor (ex-atom)
+LagenceCree for PULS❤️R editor (ex-atom)